PhilLockett/TrackSort/README.md

 The text file containing the track list is specified using '-i' or '--input'.
 Each line of the text file has the track length followed by the track title.
-The track length can be specified using the hh:mm:ss format, but can also use mm:ss format or simply in seconds.
+The track length can be specified using the hh:mm:ss format, but can also use mm:ss format or simply as seconds.

 ### Side length (mandatory)
 To specify the maximum length of a side use '-d' or '--duration' and specify